Seredyon/Telegraph-Media-Uploader/README.md

 # Telegraph Uploader

 This is a Kivy application that allows users to upload files to Telegraph, a platform for creating richly formatted posts.
-The application supports PNG, GIF, JPG, and JPEG files.
+The application supports PNG, GIF, JPG, WEBM and JPEG files.

 ## Features